-In accordance with Section 504 of the Federal Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, Midwestern State University endeavors to make reasonable adjustments in its policies, practices, services, and facilities to ensure equal opportunity for qualified persons with disabilities to participate in all educational programs and activities.
+In accordance with Section 504 of the Federal Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, Midwestern State University makes reasonable adjustments in its policies, practices, services, and facilities to ensure equal opportunity for qualified persons with disabilities to participate in all educational programs and activities.

 Disability Support Services provides information and assistance, arranges accommodations, and serves as a liaison for students, instructors, and staff.
-The office has assistive devices such as books on tape, recorders, and adaptive software that can be lent to qualified individuals.
+To assist students the office has books on tape, recorders, and adaptive software that can be lent to qualified individuals.
 A student/employee who seeks accommodations on the basis of disability must register with Disability Support Services, Clark Student Center Room 168.
 Documentation of disability from a competent professional is required.

 Individuals with grievances related to discrimination or lack of accommodation on the basis of a disability are encouraged to resolve the problem directly with the area involved.
 If the matter remains unresolved, advice and assistance will be provided by Disability Support Services.
-Specific information on filing a grievance is available in Disability Support Services or in the Student Affairs office, Hardin 112, (940) 397-4291.
+Specific information on filing a grievance is available in Disability Support Services or in the Student Affairs Office, Hardin 112, (940) 397-4291.